-The NLVaxPass comes into effect Friday, October 22.
+The NLVaxPass is in effect until March 14.
 Here’s what this means for municipalities right now.

 The Government of Newfoundland and Labrador is encouraging everyone in the province, 12 years of age or older, who are eligible for the vaccine, to get vaccinated.

 The province’s COVID-19 immunization program is important to ensuring the safety of residents and our communities, and to protecting the most vulnerable.
 Municipalities Newfoundland and Labrador (MNL) and Professional Municipal Administrators (PMA) support this immunization program and echo the sentiments encouraging everyone who is eligible and able to receive their COVID-19 vaccinations.